• Skip to primary navigation

 Pumpkin Pancakes and Other Add-Ins

-The beauty of making pancakes at home, besides not having to worry about getting glutened in a restaurant, is that you can add your own fun ingredients to the batter.
+The beauty of making pancakes at home, besides not having to worry about getting glutened by a restaurant, is that you can add anything you want to the batter.

-A favorite add-in at my house is pumpkin.
-I add a 1/2 cup of pumpkin to this pancake batter.
-Pumpkin not only offers a nutritional boost, which I’ll talk about next, but also it adds a wonderful texture to the pancakes.
+A favorite add-in at my house is canned pumpkin.
+I almost always add 1/2 cup of pumpkin to the pancake batter.
+Pumpkin not only offers a nutritional boost, which I’ll talk about next, but also it adds an intense moist texture to the pancakes.

 Stack of pumpkin pancakes topped with whipped cream and cinnamon.

-Adding pumpkin to your batter is a wonderful way to boost the nutritional load of this favorite breakfast treat.
-Pumpkin is loaded with Vitamins A and C, which help boost the immune system, contains plenty of antioxidants, which deters disease in your body, and is low in calories and high in fiber, providing quality calories that help you feel full longer.
+Adding pumpkin to your batter is also a wonderful way to boost the nutritional load of this favorite breakfast treat.
+Pumpkin is loaded with Vitamins A and C, which help boost the immune system, and contains antioxidants, which deter disease.
+It’s also low in calories and high in fiber to help you feel full longer.

 The pumpkin version of my no-fail pancake recipe is just as light and fluffy as the original.
-In fact, you can see air bubbles forming inside the pancake.
-Check it out!
+In fact, you can see the fluffiness – check out those air bubbles inside the pancake.

 A close up of the inside of the pumpkin pancakes